rahul-r/chipmunk/README.md

 ## Testing
 `cargo test` will run tests parallely in different threads.
 Some of the tests in this project uses shared resources (database, http server, etc.) and will fail `cargo test`.
 One option is to run the tests sequentially which will take a long time to run the tests.

-Altranativels, we can use test frameworks like cargo-nextest to run the tests parallely without interferring with each other.
+Alternatively, we can use test frameworks like cargo-nextest to run the tests parallely without interferring with each other.

 ```shell
 cargo install cargo-nextest